Varvara — Collection of textile patterns inspired by women of the avant-garde

 Maria Likarz-Strauss (1893–1971)

-A designer of elegant understatement, Maria Likarz-Strauss shaped the visual voice of the Wiener Werkstätte.
-Her patterns were refined, abstract, and quietly confident.
+A designer who shaped the visual identity of the Wiener Werkstätte, Likarz-Strauss worked in patterns that were refined, abstract, and quietly assured — never decorative for its own sake.

 BENITA